Tag Archives: prophecy

 1 Comment

-Filed under Epiphany, Feast Day, Holy Day, homily, Jesus, lectionary, liturgical preaching, liturgy, preaching, Revised Common Lectionary, sermon, sermon development, The Presentation, Year A
+Filed under Epiphany, Jesus, lectionary, liturgical preaching, liturgy, Revised Common Lectionary, The Presentation

 Saint Stephen, Deacon and Martyr